Pregnancy Conception Calculator

 Because there are many factors surrounding conception, it is difficult to pinpoint an exact date of conception.
 This calculator helps to estimate the date range of real conception and a possible range of days during which sexual intercourse might have led to conception.
-There are a few methods can be used to estimate the conception dates:
+There are a few methods that can be used to estimate the conception dates.

 Last Menstrual Period

 Conception usually occurs around 11-21 days after the first day of the last period of a woman who has a regular period.
 The estimation of conception date is based on this, but is rarely ever exact since it is difficult to know exactly when ovulation occurs.
 Estimating conception date can also be more difficult for women who have irregular periods, or for those who don't remember the first day of their last period.
 In cases like these, one of the more accurate ways to estimate gestational age is through the use of an ultrasound.

 An estimated due date, usually based on a sonogram, is typically obtained from a healthcare provider during a prenatal visit.
 Based on this due date, a range of possible conception dates can be calculated.

 An ultrasound, on a basic level, uses sound waves to create images of internal body structures.
 An ultrasound used in the context of examining the progress of the fetus in pregnant women is referred to as an "obstetric ultrasound."
 This is done in real-time and is a fairly standard procedure that is part of prenatal care in many countries, as it can provide information about the health of the mother and embryo/fetus, as well as the overall progress and timing of the pregnancy.
 Ultrasounds can be used to measure a fetus as early as five or six weeks following the mother's last menstrual period.
 It is a more accurate measure in early pregnancy than it is in later stages.
 Ultrasound can be used in conjunction with estimates based on the last menstrual period to determine a more accurate gestational age.